Liz Rijsbergen: PSV

 In May 2025, Rijsbergen joined PSV.

 International career

-Rijsbergen played on the Netherlands U-20 and U-23 teams.
-She scored two goals against Ghana during the 2022 FIFA U-20 Women's World Cup for the Netherlands, which placed fourth in the overall tournament.
+Rijsbergen has represented the Netherlands at the U20 and U23 international levels.
+She scored two goals against Ghana at the 2022 FIFA U-20 Women's World Cup, helping Netherlands finish fourth in the tournament.

+In April 2026, Rijsbergen received her first call-up to the Netherlands national team.
+She made her debut on 5 June 2026 in a 3–2 loss to the Republic of Ireland.
+Four days later, on 9 June, she scored her first goal in a 3–1 win over Poland.